Disabled Facilities at Falls Creek

 There is a public day shelter on the lower level of the Resort Management Building.
 Wheelchair access is via the East side next to the Police Station.
 Note there is a small <5cm step through the doors on this entrance.

 A public day shelter is located at Windy Corner.
-Access for the car park is via a relatively steep ramp, note that snow conditions can make wheelchair access up this ramp difficult with assistance.
+Access for the car park is via a relatively steep ramp, note that snow conditions can make wheelchair access up this ramp difficult even with assistance.